cbreland/iconsoftware-crawler/README.md

       * -s start_date  the start date for cases to be crawled - Default will be 12 earlier
       * -e end_date    the end date for cases to be crawled - Default will be current date
       * -v verbose     if True, will print debug data
+      * -f filename    .csv filename for crawled data to be saved - Default will be (random-date.csv)

     Notes:

       When Passing multiple `-url` arguments, username and password will need to be the same for all urls.

+ 3) Output

+    All scraped data will be saved as a .csv file in the _'crawl_saves'_ directory.

+        iconsoft_crawler > crawl_saves > example_save.csv